 CCEMS works with the individual responder agency providing oversight, dispatching, training and logistical support.
 Each agency works under a specific set of protocols authorized by Dr. Levon Vartanian, Medical Director for CCEMS.

 The Fire Departments that service the CCEMS/ESD#11 territory are listed below.
 It is the individual department’s decision to participate in the First Responder Program.
 Some of the departments have chosen to respond to all medical emergencies within their district.
 All departments respond on cardiac arrest, motor vehicle collisions and any time the medic unit requests assistance.
-The departments who make all medical responses in their district are the Ponderosa VFD, Champions Area VFD, Spring VFD, and Northeast Fire & Rescue VFD.
+The departments who make all medical responses in their district are the Ponderosa FD, Champions Area FD, and Spring Fire Department.
 These departments operate under a set of Basic Protocols and respond with an aid bag, oxygen and Automatic External Defibrillator (AED).
 Some departments allow members to respond directly to the scene in their privately owned vehicle, while others require their members to respond in a fire truck.

 Fire Department Responders